FirstDataUnion/FIDU/docs/MACOS_TROUBLESHOOTING.md

 # macOS Quick Fix Guide

+## App can't be verified/untrusted

+If you get an error complaining the app can't be trusted or scanned for malware, you will have to go to your Privacy & Security settings page and find the button to "Run FIDU Anyway".
+This is a short term fix until we are able to sign our apps.
+See the Installation page of the README on our GitHub for more details + screenshots.

 ## If FIDU Vault Shows "Damaged" or Won't Launch

 There have been reports of newer versions of MacOS complaining about the FIDU app.